-If you have a single dollar, this makes dollars "rare.”
-If you double your money, you only gain 1 extra dollar.
+If you only have one dollar, this makes dollars "rare.”
+If you double your money, you only gain one extra dollar.

-But, if you have 1 million dollars, this makes dollars "common" and doubling your money means you gain 1 million extra dollars.
+But, if you have one million dollars, this makes dollars "common" and doubling your money means you gain one million extra dollars.

 In both cases, you double your money, but the increase in dollars is quite different.

 The same is true with disease risk.
 The higher the absolute risk of getting a disease, the greater the number of extra cases that will occur for a given relative risk.

 Using our example of the exercise study above, we can show how absolute risks affect the number of extra cases.

 Inactive women have a 25 percent greater risk of breast cancer than active women (a relative risk of 1.25).